fai1whale/so4t_scim_user_deactivation/README.md

 > If API requests to the Stack Overflow for Teams server need to be made through a proxy, you can use the `--proxy` flag to specify the proxy URL.
 Example: `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --token "YOUR_SCIM_TOKEN" --proxy "PROXY.EXAMPLE.COM:PORTNUMBER"`

 ## Support, security, and legal
-Disclaimer: the creator of this project works at Stack Overflow, but it is a labor of love that comes with no formal support from Stack Overflow.
+Disclaimer: This script is designed for current Stack Overflow clients that need assistance with bulk API actions.

-If you run into issues using the script, please [open an issue](https://github.com/jklick-so/so4t_scim_user_deactivation/issues).
-You are also welcome to edit the script to suit your needs, steal the code, or do whatever you want with it.
+If you run into issues using the script, please open a support issue with Stack Overflow.
+You are also welcome to clone the script and change it to suit your needs.
 It is provided as-is, with no warranty or guarantee of any kind.
-If the creator wasn't so lazy, there would likely be an MIT license file included.